nikithad99/CCCIR_TADC/docs/info.md

 Low-Power SAR-ADC for PPG Signal Acquisition

-This repository includes the design files and simulation results of a 10-bit SAR ADC implemented in 180 nm CMOS technology, optimized for low-power biomedical applications such as photoplethysmogram (PPG) signal acquisition.
+This repository includes the design files and simulation results of a 10-bit SAR ADC implemented in 180 nm CMOS technology, optimized for low-power signal acquisition in Ground Penetrating Radar (GPR) systems.

 Project Overview